The Coming of Stork

 The Coming of Stork was the first play written by David Williamson.

-The cast for the original production included Alan Finney, Bruce Spence and Peter Cummins.
+The cast for the original production included Martin Phelan, Dennis Wilson, Alan Finney, Bruce Spence and Peter Cummins.
+It was directed by Finney and Phelan.

+A revised version premiered on 3 January 1973 at the Australian Theatre, Sydney, designed by Lee Whitmore and directed by Aarne Neeme.

-It was adapted into a feature film in 1971 starring Bruce Spence.
+It was adapted into the feature film Stork in 1971, starring Bruce Spence.

 Plot

 A socially awkward and loudly left wing student comes to share a flat with three of his University friends with disastrous results.

 Background

 Williamson was asked to write a ten minute script for a Carlton theatre and ended up writing a full length play.